 Who we are

-Midland Learning is a Managed Virtual Learning Environment, owned by Bay of Plenty District Health Board.
+Midland Learning is the e-learning site of the Bay of Plenty District Health Board.

 Our guiding philosophies